tomerha/zsh-fzf-history-search-context/README.md

 It also lets you "jump" into that context with `tab` in order to select another command from there to recover.

+You may also use `ctrl-/` to toggle the fzf preview pane in case you would like to see longer commands.

 ## Requirements
 * [fzf](https://github.com/junegunn/fzf)